alexshadowolex/Spotify-Bot/README.md

     ->songRequestRedeemId=<the ID of the song request redeem>
     ->songRequestEmotes=<Twitch emotes that will be used after confirmation of an added song, seperated by ",">
     ->blacklistMessage=<Message will be displayed after a blacklisted user tried using a command/redeem>
+    ->minimumFollowingDurationMinutes=<Minimum following duration for follower only mode.
+This value is interpreted as Minutes (you can also use decimal numbers).
+If you don't want a minimum following duration, you can sett it to 0.>
 ````
 ````
 data\properties\spotifyConfig.properties: